channable/vaultenv/README.md

  - spawn any child processes
  - manage the lifecycle of the process it provides the secrets for

+All of the above should not be done by a secret fetching tool.
+This should be left to a service manager, like systemd.

 `vaultenv` calls a syscall from the `exec` family after fetching secrets for you.
 This means that `vaultenv` replaces it's own process with whatever you want.
 After your service has started, `vaultenv` is not running anymore.